NZ Journal of Ecology

 • Figure legends.
 Keep these together on the same page.
 Do not include legends on the figures themselves.

 • Figures.
 Includes all line drawings, maps and photographs.
 Figures must be numbered consecutively and each figure must be on a separate page.
 Figures should be prepared so that the lettering and details are clear when reduced to their final size.
 Lettering in a non-serif font should be done by a skilled draughtsperson or computer but not typed.
 Poorly presented figures will be returned to authors for redrawing.
-Colour photographs will be considered for publication but at the author’s expense.
+Colour photographs and other figures can be published freely in the online version of the Journal, but publication in the print version is at the author’s expense; please indicate your preference at the time of acceptance of the article.

 PROCESSING OF ACCEPTED MANUSCRIPTS